WayneMusungu/blog-post/README.md

 ![LANDING PAGE](homepage.png)

 #### Update Post
-A user can update or delete their post, and also other users are allowed to make comments on a particulars post and can either upvote or downvote a post.
+A user can update or delete their post, and also other users are allowed to make comments on a particular post and can either upvote or downvote a post.
 ![LANDING PAGE](homepost.png)